manishjanky/ngx-select-dropdown/README.md

 * `multiple: boolean` - `true/false` beased if multiple selection required or not `Defaults to false`.
 * `options: Array` - Array of string/objects that are to be the dropdown options.
-* `value: any` - the model variable in which you want to save the selected options.
+* `disabled: boolean` - disabled attribute to disable the dropdown when required.
 * `config: Object` - configuration object.
 ````
 config = {